 Was there ever a time you craved for potato chips that when you didn’t get to eat one, you felt upset?

 Food craving is the persistent desire to eat a particular food.
-It results from emotional or environmental factors where one often craves for processed or junk food.
+It results from emotional or environmental factors and is often for processed or junk food.

 Burgers, french fries, chips, chocolate cake — whatever food you think of that contains a high amount of sugar, salt, and fat — they’re all junk food.
 They defeat your goal of following a healthy diet or losing weight.